 How to Maintain a Sump Pump.

 - Visual sump pump check.
 Especially true during persistent rainfall if your basement is remodeled.

 - Remove all debris from the sump pit bottom and pump inlet screen.
 Build up of debris is one of the major causes of sump pump failure.
 It is important to check your inlet suction screen and discharge line and make sure that there is no blockage every few months or after a hard rain.
 Remove the sump pump and clean both the pump and pit at least once every year.

 - Float switch – is it unobstructed, moves freely?

 - Battery backup pump.
+Power goes out and the sump pump stops.
+Tha’s why a battery back up pump is great insurance.
 Check battery water level a few times a year.
 Batteries can last 2 to 5 years.
 Change as directed by the manufacturer for added insurance.

 PDM stands against cutting corners when it comes to water damage.
-If you have a question call the PDM Clean Team for knowledgeable sump pump maintenance service.
+If you have a question call the PDM Clean Team for knowledgeable sump pump maintenance, repair and replacement service.

 « Is Air Conditioning Maintenance Necessary in 2021?